 In fact, researchers once projected that one out of every two working-age men would die prematurely from it.
 This cultural problem combined with poverty means there are many men homeless and and in need of help.

 Love Russia partners with a strong team of locals whose life experiences make them the ideal people to help those who arrive at the crisis centre, still struggling in desperate life situations.

 This project has grown dramatically during the years we have worked alongside the crisis centre teams; in terms of both the building and facilities as well as the volume of men who have been helped to recover.

 With Russia seeing some of the worst statistics of men with addictions and homeless problems, the need for this men's centre is huge.

 " I am now elderly.
 I worked my whole adult life then retired.
-One day I came home to find the locks had been changed by my a grown-up children - they said they did not want to live with me any more because I drank too much and was a bad influence on my grandchildren.
+One day I came home to find the locks had been changed by my grown-up children.
+They said they did not want to live with me anymore because I drank too much and was a bad influence on my grandchildren.
 I was unaware… but it wasn't up for discussion.

-For a long time I lived in the entrance of our tower block staying close by thinking they might let me come home - they didn't.
+For a long time I lived in the entrance of our tower block, staying close, thinking they might let me come home - they didn't.